Diagnosis

 • List any symptoms you're experiencing, including those that seem unrelated to your vision problem.

-• List all medicines, vitamins and supplements you take, including doses.
+• List all medicines, vitamins and supplements you take, including the doses.

 • Ask a family member or friend to go with you.
 Having your pupils dilated for the eye exam will affect your vision for a time afterward, so you may need someone to drive or be with you after your appointment.

-• List questions to ask during your appointment.
+• List questions to ask your eye care professional.

 For macular degeneration, questions to ask include: